Are you wondering, How Big Should My Plants Be After 2 Weeks? Here is a quick and easy guide to all the different plants!

 For this reason, there’s also a vast difference in the rates that each houseplant will grow at.
 Within the first 2 weeks, you probably won’t see much development above the ground because the plant will need to develop a solid root base first.

-However, after 2-4 weeks, you might see the stalk starting to extend out of the soil and developing some branches and buds.
+However, after 2-4 weeks, you might see the stalk starting to extend out of the soil and develop some branches and buds.

 Because there are even different classifications of houseplant, it’s impossible to say how much a houseplant should grow after 2 weeks.
 Therefore, sticking to the general rule of 0.8 Inches to 1 inch per week is a good indicator of how well an indoor houseplant is growing.